AtomLinter/linter-javac/README.md

 ## Settings

-You can configure linter-javac by using the GUI (recommended - the GUI offers a description and validation of the settings) or by editing your `~/.atom/config.cson` (or Atom ➔ Open Your Config):
+You can configure linter-javac by using the GUI (recommended - the GUI offers a description and valid defaults) or by editing your `~/.atom/config.cson` (or Atom ➔ Open Your Config):

 ```coffeescript
 "linter-javac":